Mike Davis Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Recent Performances

-- In last week's contest against the Bills, Davis ran the ball eight times for 42 yards (5.2 yards per attempt) and scored one touchdown.
+- Last week against the Bills, Davis rushed for 42 yards on eight carries (averaging 5.2 yards per carry) while scoring one touchdown.

-- Davis has 91 rushing yards (30.3 ypg) on 21 carries with one touchdown over his last three games.
+- In his last three games, Davis has rushed for 91 yards (30.3 per game) on 21 carries with one touchdown.

 Davis' Atlanta Teammates